-"I'm writing a fabric/bust adjustment/kid/vintage crap blog".
+"I'm writing a fabric/sewing/kid/vintage crap blog".

 Adoption has been a part of my life and my story for a really long time.
 It was there long before we filled out the paperwork for August or talked about how our family was going to look.
 The definition of family, the trauma of family, the complication of family, the appearance of family-- these are concepts that have woven their way through my life and the creation of my worldview more than any other force.
 When I cracked the door open on our family in this space, I should have either slammed it shut again, or swung wide the gates.
 I do not get emails or inquiries about bust adjustments or vintage crap, I only get emails about adoption.

 And now, it seems, The Blog is Dead?
 Maybe I've missed my chance to make it right.